 - Business Information Management

-Plus three modules from a list of options;
+Plus two modules from a list of options;

 - Operations Management

 - Organisation Studies

 - Business Ethics and CSR